-The Australian and New Zealand Society for Geriatric Medicine is one of the Specialty Societies of the Royal Australasian College of Physicians (RACP), representing medical practitioners who care for older people.
-We have over 850 members, including consultant physicians, psychogeriatricians, academics, and more than 150 trainees in Geriatric Medicine.
+The Australian and New Zealand Society for Geriatric Medicine is a Specialty Society representing medical practitioners who care for older people.
+We have over 1050 members, including consultant physicians, psychogeriatricians, academics, and more than 220 trainees in Geriatric Medicine.
 The Society formed in the early 1970’s as the Australian Geriatrics Society, later changed its name to the Australian Society for Geriatric Medicine, and amalgamated in 2006 with the New Zealand Society for Geriatric Medicine, to become the Australian and New Zealand Society for Geriatric Medicine (ANZSGM).
 Our Federal Council represents all Australian states and New Zealand, and our state divisions all have their own meetings and networks.

 Our many activities include

-- An Annual Scientific Meeting: In 2012, this was Sydney, with the theme “Dementia: Managing not to Forget”.
-In 2013 the meeting will be in Adelaide SA, and in 2014, Melbourne Victoria.
+- An Annual Scientific Meeting: In 2014, held in Melbourne, with the theme “Circulating the Evidence”.
+In 2015 the meeting will be in Perth WA, and in 2016, Cairns QLD.

 - We work with the RACP to provide Advanced Training in Geriatric Medicine for our future geriatricians.

 - We advocate for the care of older people and their families, with representation on many government and other committees which influence policy and resource allocation.